Apply for a birth certificate

 Processing times can vary depending on the date of the certificate.

 Check estimated processing times on the CBS website to work out how long it will take to get your certificate.

 Fast track option

-Fast tracking is not available for commemorative certificates or birth certificates more than 100 years old.
+Fast tracking is not available for commemorative certificates, unregistered births or birth certificates more than 100 years old.

 Contact Births, Deaths and Marriages